Edinburgh-Genome-Foundry/Plateo/README.rst

 - Plateo is organised around various lab containers and liquid transfers between them.
 - The ``containers`` folder has the ``Well`` and ``WellContent`` classes, which model microplate wells and their contents.
 The ``Plate`` class models laboratory microplates.
 Built-in plates with predefined dimensions, capacity, dead volume, etc. are also stored in this folder.
 - The ``transfers`` folder contents simulate liquid transfers (``Transfer``) and lists of transfers (``PickList``).
 - The ``parsers`` folder contains all methods for generating Plates or Picklists from machine files and data.
 - The ``exporters`` folder contains all methods for exporting Plates or PickLists into human- or machine-readable formats.
 - The ``applications`` folder contains complex procedures with input/output operations;
   such as creating a DNA assembly picklist and related documentation.

 Versioning
 ----------

-Plateo uses the [semantic versioning](https://semver.org) scheme.
+Plateo uses the `semantic versioning <https://semver.org>`_ scheme.

 License = MIT
 -------------

-Plateo is [free software](https://www.gnu.org/philosophy/free-sw.en.html), which means the users have the freedom to run, copy, distribute, study, change and improve the software.
+Plateo is `free software <https://www.gnu.org/philosophy/free-sw.en.html>`_, which means the users have the freedom to run, copy, distribute, study, change and improve the software.

-Plateo was originally written at the `Edinburgh Genome Foundry <http://www.genomefoundry.io>`_ by `Zulko <https://github.com/Zulko>`_ and is currently developed by by `Peter Vegh <https://github.com/veghp>`_.
+Plateo was originally written at the `Edinburgh Genome Foundry <http://www.genomefoundry.io>`_ by `Zulko <https://github.com/Zulko>`_ and is currently developed by `Peter Vegh <https://github.com/veghp>`_.
 It is released under the MIT license (Copyright 2017 Edinburgh Genome Foundry).